Lombard-Web-Services/Bash/README.md

 "Rotation"
 "GPS Position"
 ```
-## Meta_refresh refresh modification date and create date to now
+## meta_refresh refresh modification date and create date to now
 This script permit to refresh the date of creation and modification date of each files recursively to the actual date.

 #### Usage